niuers/Distributed-System-Design-Review/Caching.md

 ## Types
 1. Application vs. database caching
    * There are two primary approaches to caching: application caching and database caching (most systems rely heavily on both).
+1. Local Cache
+   * Simple, performant, no serilization/deserialization overhead
+   * Not fault-tolerant
+   * Scale is difficult
+   * products: EhCache, Google Guava,
+3. Replicated Cache
+   * Each node access data locally
+   * Best read performance, fault tolerant, linear performance scalability for reads
+   * Poor write performance, additional network load, poor and limited scalability for writes, memory consumption
+   * Products: InfiniteSpan, EhCache+Terracota, Oracle Coherence
+5. Distributed Cache
+   * A cache that partitions its data among all cluster nodes
+   * resolving  known limitations of replicated cache on write
+   * Data consistency and data loss
+   * Failover involves promoting backup data to primary storage
+   * Advantages: linear performance scalability for reads and writes; fault-tolerant
+   * Increased latency of reads (roundtrip network, serialization/deserialization overhead)
+   * Products: MongoDB, Redis, Cassandra
+7. Remote Cache
+   * A cache that is located remotely and should be accessed by a client
+   * The client-server mode from most replicated/distributed cache
+   * MemCached
+   *
+9. Near Cache
+   * A hybrid cache, it typically fronts a distributed cache or a remote cache with a local cache
+   * It's best used for read-only data
+   * Increases memory usage since the near cache items need to be stored in the memory of the member
+   * reduces consistency
+## IMDG (In-Memory Data Grid)
+1. It is the in-memory distributed cache plus:
+   * ability to support co-location of computations of with data in a distributed context and move computations to data
+   * Distributed MPP processing based on standard SQL and/or MapReduce, that allows to effectively compute over data stored in-memory across the cluster
+1. It's developed to respond to growing complexities of data processing
+2. Adding distributed SQL and/or MapReduce type processing required a complete re-thinking of distributed caches, as the focus has shifted from pure data management to hybrid data and compute management.
+3.
 ### Client caching
 Caches can be located on the client side (OS or browser), server side, or in a distinct cache layer.
 ### CDN